|

 algorithm, in which the inference of a neural network must be explainable

-radiation and we need to develop algorithms capable of being efficient on
+vulnerable to cosmic radiation and we need to develop algorithms capable of

-radiation-hardened processors typically operating at very low clock
+being efficient on radiation-hardened processors typically operating at very

 A GPU